Aider-AI/aider/docs/faq.md

 ## Can I use aider with other LLMs, local LLMs, etc?

-Aider only has experimental support for LLMs other than OpenAI's GPT-3.5 and GPT-4.
-This is for two reasons:
+Aider provides experimental support for LLMs other than OpenAI's GPT-3.5 and GPT-4.
+The support is currently only experimental for two reasons:

 - GPT-3.5 is just barely capable of *editing code* to provide aider's interactive "pair programming" style workflow.
-None of the other models seem to be as capable as GPT-3.5.
+None of the other models seem to be as capable as GPT-3.5 yet.
 - Just "hooking up" aider to a new model by connecting to its API is almost certainly not enough to get it working in a useful way.
 Getting aider working well with GPT-3.5 and GPT-4 was a significant undertaking, involving [specific code editing prompts and backends for each model and extensive benchmarking](https://aider.chat/docs/benchmarks.html).
 Officially supporting each new LLM will probably require a similar effort to tailor the prompts and editing backends.

-That said, aider does provide features to experiment with other models.
-Numerous users have already done experiments with numerous models.
-None of these experiments have yet identified other models that look like they are capable of working with aider.
+Numerous users have done experiments with numerous models.
+None of these experiments have yet identified other models that look like they are capable of working well with aider.

 Once we see signs that a *particular* model is capable of code editing, it would be reasonable for aider to attempt to officially support such a model.
 Until then, aider will simply maintain experimental support for using alternative models.